How To Prevent a Cutting Wheel Accident, Tear & Explosion

 It's important to remember that a cutting wheel with a lower price is most often indicative of a cutting wheel made with lower quality abrasive grains and backing.
 Use of low quality abrasives that utilize fillers will most often require more wheels to complete a job, which in the long run erases any initial cost-savings.
 Frequent replacement purchases and the increased risk of cutting wheel failure or accidents far out-weigh a low quality wheel's perceived 'value'.
 As with anything else, you do truly get what you pay for.
 When safe, reliable performance matters, you'll want to use a quality abrasive solution with premium abrasives and and high quality fiberglass reinforcements like United Abrasives Cutting Wheels and United Abrasives Grinding Wheels.

-Avoid the risks: How To Avoid A Cutting Wheel Accident
+Mitigate the risk: How To Avoid A Cutting Wheel Accident

 As evidenced in this article's corresponding United Abrasives video, the example cutting wheel test could only safely be run by locking the wheel in a secure location.
 Now, imagine you didn’t have that luxury and the little pieces and shards instead shattered or tore and flew all over your workplace.
 To best avoid a cutting wheel accident, adhere to the following best practices: